 Subsequently Mr H underwent a colonoscopy, examination under anaesthetic and a biopsy which showed there was in fact no recurrence of the cancer.

-After obtaining relevant medical reports, Patricia was able to negotiate an out-of-court settlement for Mr H of £36,250 to compensate him for his pain and suffering.
+After obtaining relevant medical reports, the team were able to negotiate an out-of-court settlement for Mr H of £36,250 to compensate him for his pain and suffering.